Indoor Rock Climbing:

 What will the session be like?

 Each climbing session is designed specifically for your needs, goals, and how your body is feeling that day.
-With that said, generally we will meet near the front desk and then we will find a semi-private space to stretch and do a check-in before we climb.
+With that said, generally we will meet near the front desk and then we will use our secluded office space to do a check-in before we climb.
 This might include talking about how the week has been, what kind of stuff has been challenging, safety, and what type of climbing you would like to do that day.

 During the climbing portion of the session, we will be talking, and engaging in simple exercises to work on life skills (like mindfulness, discomfort tolerance, frustration, communication, etc).
 There are times we will climb side-by-side, and other times where I will be belaying or encouraging you from below.